vontainment/v-wordpress-plugin-updater/README.md

 ### To-Do List
 - Improve security measures

-- Remove webhook trigger section of the code for security purposes
+- Remove webhook trigger section of the code for security purposes (Ment for testing)

-- Polish GUI
+- Polish GUI ( Needs some tweaks)

-- Protect plugin zips
+- Protect plugin zips (Rigt now I made an htaccess file that should only get sites listed in the API hosts file to access but still testing.)